chrisaeicher/yelp-camp/README.md

 # yelp-camp
-A full-stack project to review (mostly fictional, seeded) campgrounds.
+A full-stack project to create, update, review, and delete (mostly fictional, seeded) campgrounds.
 Using Node w/ Express, Mongo, Mongoose, and Bootstrap for styling.